Common Estate Planning Myths (and the truth)

 Myth 1: I don't need to worry about estate planning because my spouse and children will just inherit what I own.

-Your assets don’t automatically go to your spouse and children when you die without a will.
+Your assets don’t automatically go to your spouse and children when you die without a Will.
 Instead, your next of kin would need to apply for letters of administration.
 The court would then determine who is entitled to your estate and how to distribute your assets.
-Therefore, if you want your estate to go to your partner and children, writing a will that outlines this wish is important.
+Therefore, if you want your estate to go to your partner and children, writing a Will that outlines this wish is important.

 Myth 2: I don't need to worry about my property if I have a living trust.